github/personal-website/README.md

 This repository gives you the code you'll need to kickstart a personal website to showcases your work as a software developer.
 When you manage the code in a GitHub repository, it will automatically render a webpage with the owner's profile information, photo, bio, and repositories.

-Your website is waiting to be personalized.
+Your website is waiting to be personalized!
 It includes a space to highlight your specific areas of interest in software development, languages, and industries.
-Your webiste is also standing by to publish your next great blog post.
+Your website is also standing by to publish your next great blog post.

 This is all possible using the combination of [Jekyll](https://jekyllrb.com/docs/) (for building your website), [GitHub Pages](https://pages.github.com/) (for hosting your website), and [GitHub's API](https://developer.github.com/v3/) (for automatically populating your website with content).